metal-crow/Sentry-Gun-Computer-Vision/README.md

 ToDo (in order)
 ==========================
 1. Work on person detection algorithms
-2. Add at rest person detection
-3. Build the full hardware
+2. Build the full hardware
-4. Write up this documentation
+3. Write up this documentation
-5. Add controls and gui for the user
+4. Add controls and gui for the user

 Notes
 ==========================